AP® Summer Institute: Biology

 Introduction Morning Session – An overview of strategies for establishing and maintaining a rigorous AP Biology course.
 Note: This introduction will be spread over the course of the workshop in order to maintain effective participation and to allow teachers to engage in the numerous planned activities.

-Thematic Teaching and the New AP Curriculum – Cancer as a powerful organizing theme.
-EVOLUTION: Smithsonian Human Evolution Curriculum Activity Project (Introduction to pilot program)
+Thematic Teaching and the New AP Curriculum – DNA/Cancer as a powerful organizing theme.

 Late-morning session - Science Process and Curricular Inquiry Infusion.
 Introductory unit to AP Bio or pre-AP courses: The Nature of Science (and Science Process) as an organizing theme.

-(A) In-depth discussion/lecture/demos of the use of conditional argument forms to reveal the philosophy and nature of science process.
+(A) Discussion/lecture/demos of the use of conditional argument forms to reveal the philosophy and nature of science process.
 Analogy of court room process: theories cannot be proven, but can be discounted.
 Review classroom strategies to reinforce application of conditional arguments, including Evolution/creationism/ID debate (Nova, Judgment Day, etc. curricular application).

 (B) The nature of uncertainty, the practice of science, data interpretation, and the power and utility of statistics.
 Demo/discussion of powerful class activities, including 1.
 “X-Files: Paranormal Investigation” 2.
 “Paper Towel Analysis” and 3.
 “The Good, the Bad and the Ugly” homework.
 Review of videos serving to reinforce science investigation and the power of critical thinking.